Are you having trouble loading this page? Click here to view a text-only version.

 This year, LifePath’s Meals on Wheels and nutrition programs are on track to be fully funded.
 This is because of the generous donations to date, increased funding from local grants, and increased reimbursement rates.
 Those in need of support through these programs and services will continue to receive it because we have the necessary funding.
 It is important to note that every year is different.
 While we feel fortunate to be fully funded in these programs this year, the programs could again experience a deficit.

-This year, the focus of fundraising for the Walkathon event will be opened up so the funds may be directed to any LifePath program where they are vitally needed.
+This year, the focus of fundraising for the Walkathon event was opened up so the funds may be directed to any LifePath program where they are vitally needed.
 As a private, non-profit organization, LifePath receives state and federal funding which does not fully cover the costs of providing quality care to our community.
 The funds raised through the Walkathon are critically needed to fill those gaps and may support LifePath’s broad array of programs and services including Meals on Wheels, Home Care Services, Benefits Counseling, Protective Services, SHINE, Healthy Living, Money Management, and more.

 Unrestricted funds give LifePath the flexibility to make independence an option in every way possible.
 For programs in need now, or if Meals on Wheels or other programs are in need again, receiving funding in this way offers LifePath the flexibility to take care of elders when and where it is needed across our programs and services.